mikihau/reading-notes/kubernetes-in-action.md

 - Behaving like physical hosts, each pod gets an IP address to communicate, regardless of which node it gets assigned onto.
 - Label: arbitrary key-value pairs attached to k8s resources to organize them.
 - Annotation: also key-value pairs to objects, but can't be grouped or selected
-- Namespace: split resources into multiple non-overlapping groups, and operate within one group at a time.
+- Namespace(`ns`): split resources into multiple non-overlapping groups, and operate within one group at a time.
 Cluster-level resources like node is not tied to a namespace.
 - Commands:
   - `explain pods(.<section>)`: lists (subsections of) attributes an object can contain
   - `create -f <filename> (-n <namespace>)`: create pod using the given manifest